zivmax/brain-proj/slides.md

 ---

-# Proposed Approach
+# Proposed Methodology

 - Reconstruct organoid of a specific brain region in marco morphology with emergence of the markers.

 - Using external stimuli to help (train) the in virto organoid form the micro morphology (connections between neurons).

----

-# Challenges and Considerations
-   - Technical Challenges
-     - Managing the complexity of chemical and electrical stimulations.
-     - Ensuring reproducibility and scalability of the approach.
-   - Ethical Considerations
-     - Addressing ethical issues related to in-vitro brain organoid research.
-   - Limitations of the Study
-     - Potential constraints in fully replicating brain region functionalities.